 The full plan and overview document are being prepared and will be uploaded shortly, ready for the consultation.

-You will be able to take part in the online consultation - https://www.gmconsult.org/ - from 14 January 2019 and all responses sent in from Monday will form part of the consultation.
+You can part in the online consultation - https://www.gmconsult.org/ - now and all responses sent in will form part of the consultation.

 We’re also finalising and publishing a range of background documents which will be available from 21 January 2019.
 These documents give more detailed information on a range of topics.
 If you are particularly interested in specific topic areas, such as housing need, the natural environment, and town centres, then you may wish to wait until after 21 January 2019 to submit your response.
 No matter when responses are submitted ahead of the closing date, they will all be considered fully.